 If you think that you would benefit from adaptations you should contact the Occupational Therapy Service who will assess your needs at home.

 The Occupational Therapy Service can help you in many ways:

-- or if you wish, referring you to other services
+- Or if you wish, refer you to other services

 If the Occupational Therapy Service decides that we need to make adaptations to your home, they will refer your details to us at the Adaptations Agency.